 Pelvic Floor Therapy (PFT)

 Pelvic floor therapy is the chief strategy that works best to relieve problems associated with pelvic floor spasm.
 This typically involves a course of treatment with weekly to biweekly office sessions over a 10-12 week period.
-Some patients, particularly those who have had longstanding pain problems, will need additional sessions to experience full benefit.
+Some patients, particularly those who have had longstanding pain problems, will need a longer course of sessions to experience full benefit.
 Pelvic Floor Therapy sessions are comprised of the following components:

-- Pelvic Floor Training Through Biofeedback: Sophisticated instrumentation is used to measure muscle contractions and determine if the correct muscle is being contracted during exercises.
+- Pelvic Floor Evaluation and Training: Sophisticated instrumentation is used to measure muscle contractions and determine if the correct muscle is being contracted during exercises.
 Using this information, an exercise plan is developed with specific muscle strengthening instruction.
 This gives you the ability to regain control of your pelvic floor muscles.

 - Pelvic Floor Stimulation and Rehabilitation: Mild electrical stimulation of muscles aids in muscle re-education and strengthening for a variety of conditions.
 Therapy can be aimed to assist in rehabilitating weak pelvic floor muscles for urinary or fecal incontinence.
-Stimulation may also be used to calm involuntary bladder muscle contraction in the case of overactive bladder.
-Or, if you suffer pelvic floor dysfunction/pain from muscle spasm, therapy is directed to reduce muscle spasm.
+Stimulation may also be used to calm involuntary bladder muscle contraction in the case of urethral spasm or overactive bladder.
+If you suffer pain from pelvic floor muscle spasm, therapy is directed to reduce muscle spasm.

 Additional Therapies Address Related and Contributing Factors